zachmay/inventorium/report.md

 URLs (a) and (c) address *collections* of entities.
-HTTP `GET` retrieves a representation of the entire collection and `POST` creates a new entity within the collection (with the details of the new entity in the request body).
-HTTP `DELETE` is not supported.
+HTTP `GET` retrieves a representation of the entire collection and `POST` creates a new entity within the collection (with the details of the new entity in the request body), while HTTP `PUT` and `DELETE` are not supported.

 ## Implementation

+### A Short Introduction to Haskell

 Before we discuss the specific details of the web API's implementation, I will present a short example that illustrates a few of Haskell's features.
-The following code sample implements uses parametric polymorphism to implement a homogeneous linked list and a function over that data type.
+The following code sample uses parametric polymorphism to implement a homogeneous linked list and a function over that data type.

 ```